hui-aqua/hydromodel/apps/README.md

-# Mesh creator
+# Apps for aquaculture and fishing usage

-This folder contains different numerical models, which are named according to its shape.
+This folder contains different applications that can make the simulation easier.
-The script can be run by the following command in terminal:
+The app's name indicates it functionality.
+An example of running the app is shown as below:
 ```
 python3 creatmesh.py
 ```
+List of application:

+-

 The code and generate three files, one is mesh file end with .med; One is line connection file witch can be used to calculate the hydrodynamic forces based on Morison models;
 The last on is the surface connection file, which can be used to calculate the hydrodynamic forces according to Screen models.